Leading an ESOS Assessment

-In July 2014, the Department of Energy and Climate Change (DECC) introduced a new regulation, Energy Savings Opportunity Scheme (ESOS).
-This regulation required all large enterprises to carry out an ESOS compliant energy assessment by 5 December 2015 and then every four years thereafter.
+In July 2014, the Department of Energy and Climate Change (DECC) introduced Energy Savings Opportunity Scheme (ESOS) regulation requiring all large enterprises to carry out an ESOS-compliant energy assessment by 5 December 2015 with subsequent re-assessments every four years.

 Upon completion of the course, participants will have gained a thorough knowledge of:

-- the processes of leading, reviewing and approving an energy assessment according to ESOS and PAS 51215 (see additional core competency information)
+- the processes of leading, reviewing, and approving an assessment according to ESOS and PAS 51215-1 (see additional core competency information)

-- the competency requirements of lead energy assessor according to PAS 51215
+- the competency requirements of a Lead Energy Assessor according to PAS 51215-2

-- using data analysis as a basis to scope the energy assessment and to inform opportunities of improvement
+- using data analysis as a basis to scope the energy and net zero assessment and to inform opportunities for improvement

-- the common variables that changes energy consumption
+- the common variables that drive energy consumption and GHG emissions

-A post-course assessment will have to be completed and passed by delegates within 7 days of the course, in order to become registered as an ESOS Lead Energy Assessor.
+Delegates will have to complete and pass a post-course assessment within seven days of the course in order to become registered as an ESOS Lead Energy Assessor.

 Who will benefit